Plug-in hybrid: Series production

 A Toyota RAV4 PHEV seen in China wearing green license plate for plug-in electric vehicles.

 In December 2019, Toyota introduced its first plug-in hybrid SUV, the Toyota RAV4 Prime/PHEV.
 The model has a claimed acceleration of 0–100 km/h in 6.2 seconds, which, at the time of its introduction, made it the quickest Toyota model by acceleration after the Toyota GR Supra sports car.
 It rolled out in certain markets such as Japan, Europe and North America in 2020.
-This model is also marketed by Suzuki as the Suzuki Across in Europe.
+Suzuki also markets this model as the Suzuki Across in Europe.

 In 2020 and 2021, Hyundai Motor Group started adding new plug-in hybrid vehicles in its line-up, such as the Hyundai Tucson Plug-In Hybrid, Hyundai Santa Fe Plug-In Hybrid, Kia Ceed PHEV, Kia Sportage PHEV, and Kia Sorento PHEV.
-These models are offered mainly for Europe, and in addition North America.
+These models are offered mainly for Europe and, in addition, North America.

 In June 2020, BYD Auto introduced a petrol engine dedicated solely for plug-in hybrid application called the Xiaoyun.
 The 1.5-liter engine is designed specifically for its newly introduced DM-i plug-in hybrid technology.
 The engine uses the Atkinson cycle and has a thermal efficiency of up to 43%, which was among the highest for mass-produced petrol engines globally.
 The DM-i system itself adopts a complex "electric-based" series-parallel architecture.
 BYD also emphasized that vehicles equipped with this technology will be priced competitively with petrol-powered vehicles.
 The DM-i became a vital technology for BYD as it ended production of traditional petrol-powered vehicles in 2022.

 A BYD Tang DM-p in a charging station.

-In 2021, BYD began introducing its new plug-in hybrid systems, DM-i and DM-p, across its vehicle lineup ranging from sedans, SUVs and a minivan, which was met with strong market feedback in China.
-These systems are more affordable and efficient than previous generations, and their popularity was further boosted by local license plate policies that favor plug-in hybrids and battery electric vehicles.
+In 2021, BYD began introducing its new plug-in hybrid systems, DM-i and DM-p, across its vehicle lineup, including sedans, SUVs, and a minivan, and the move was met with strong market feedback in China.
+These systems are more affordable and efficient than previous generations, and their popularity has been further boosted by local license plate policies that favor plug-in hybrids and battery-electric vehicles.
 As a result, demand surged rapidly, leading to slower delivery times.
 By 2022, BYD accounted for over 35% of global plug-in hybrid vehicle production.

 In North America, Stellantis began sales of the Jeep Wrangler 4xe in 2021.
 It is the plug-in hybrid version of the JL Wrangler that offers around 35 km pure electric range.
 It became the best-selling plug-in hybrid in the United States in 2022, outselling the Toyota RAV4 Prime.